There are so many email newsletters now!

 The expiration date wasn’t even binding!
 I could easily have said, at the conclusion of that year, “What a terrific project!
 Let’s do it again.
 It’s time for a new newsletter; welcome to the Year of the—” whatever.
 I don’t think anyone would have been unhappy about that.
 And, if they were: what a convenient moment to step off the carousel.
 “Well, I liked the first season, but after that, the plot got a bit silly…”

 In fact, I did start a fresh newsletter later in 2020, chronicling the development of a simple video game.
-The pandemic broke the project’s back, but/and I haven’t given up on it.
-However, I’ve been too busy with other work to add a single line of code in three months, so, that newsletter sits now in suspended animation.
+The pandemic broke the project’s back.
+I haven’t given up on it, buuut, I’ve been too busy with other work to add a single line of code in months, so, that newsletter sits now in suspended animation.

 The crispness of my Year of the Meteor was the exception.
 In practice, basically every email newsletter runs like my dev diary: